geeksterin/Dec21-DSA-Fundamentals/Jan_12/Readme.md

 ***Binary Tree Types:***
 1. Full/Strict/Proper Binary Tree :  BinaryTree with 0 or 2 children. => #internal node +1 = left node.
                                      A full binary tree.is a binary tree in which each node has exactly zero or two children.
 2. Complete Binary Tree           : BT with all levels completely filled except the last level and placing of nodes MUST be done from Left to right direction.
 3. Perfect Binary Tree            : BT with all internal nodes have 2 children and all leaves are at same level.

-4. Left and right skewed Tree.
+4. Left and right skewed Tree.     : Trees which are tilted in one direction are called skewed trees.

 ***Array representation of CBT*** left child = (2*root)+1